Day 1: Arrival in Kathmandu 1338m

 Day 24: Fly from Juphal to Nepalgunj and then later to Kathmandu

 We take the first flight from Juphal to Nepalgunj enjoying the scenic view.
 We then take another flight from Nepalgunj to reach Kathmandu.
 Upon arrival in Kathmandu, you will be taken to your hotel.
 Feel free to enjoy the nightlife of Kathmandu.
 Overnight at a 4-star hotel in Kathmandu.

 Today will be a free day in Kathmandu.
-You can use this day to visit the UNESCO listed world heritage sites like the Patan Durbar Square and Bhaktapur Durbar Square, or do fun activities such as go shopping for souvenirs or stroll around the place.
+You can use this day to visit the UNESCO listed world heritage sites in Kathmandu valley your own, or do fun activities such as go shopping for souvenirs or stroll around the place.
 Overnight at a 4-star hotel in Kathmandu.